LetsWrappIt/DocMkr/README.md

 ### Step 5: Write a build script

 Write a one line script which includes the proper arguments to start the PDF generation process.
-Something like:

 Example:
 ```
 ./docmkr.exe build /dmt:simple.dmt.xml /dmc:manual.dmc.html
 ```

-Save as: generate-manual.cmd
+Save this script as: generate-manual.cmd

 ### Step 6: Build the PDF
 Call the build 'generate-manual.cmd' script.
 It will call DocMkr to build your first PDF document.

-From here you can build further as you like, follow your own preferences in naming, styling etc.
+From here you can build further as you like, use additional parameters to tweak the DocMkr behavior, follow your own preferences in naming, styling etc.